-All kids can benefit from the aid that visual clues in the feelings flashcard provide, but they are especially useful for:
+All kids can benefit from the aid that visual clues on the feelings flashcards provide, but they are especially useful for:

 - Kids who do not communicate verbally

-Check out our gorgeous feelings flashcards here 👇.
+Check out our gorgeous emotion word cards here 👇.

 There are several different ways to make the most out of your flashcards.